 Furikake Rice Balls are very simple to make.
 You just need to mix the rice with furikake, then form balls with your hand.
 Easy right?

 Put a plastic glove on one hand.
-Then, add little bit of oil on the plastic glove so that the rice does not stick to the plastic.
+Then, add a little bit of oil to the plastic glove so that the rice does not stick to the plastic.
 I use sesame oil because it makes my rice balls fragrant and more appetizing, but any oil is fine.
 Put about 2 tablespoons of rice on your palm and squeeze lightly until the rice sticks together.
 Shape it into a ball and it is ready to serve.